Images

-Vauxhall is hoping to increase its presence in the compact estate sector with this eighth generation Astra Sports Tourer.
+Vauxhall is hoping to increase its presence in the compact estate sector with this improved version of the eighth generation Astra Sports Tourer.
 SUVs and MPVs might offer more interesting options for family buyers but the solid, practical virtues of a good estate are not to be under-estimated.
-This one's cleaner, more frugal, more practical, higher-tech and sharper to look at than before.
-It's a better package all-round, aided by French- derived underpinnings which also bring the option of electrification.
+This one's smarter to look at and nicer inside.
+Plus its powertrains are now more efficient.
+So, aided by its French- derived underpinnings, it's a better package all-round.

 + More